cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 #### Example

-In the below example, we have a data sync using the Event Broker/CDC as a source.
+The example below is a data sync using the Event Broker/CDC as a source.
 Our Listener Config has been set with the CinchyID attribute _(Image 4)._

 <figure><img src="../../../.gitbook/assets/image (314).png" alt=""><figcaption><p>Image 4: Run Query</p></figcaption></figure>